CloudSkills/azure-functions/1-An-Introduction-For-DevOps-Engineers/1-An-Introduction-For-DevOps-Engineers.md

 Finally, you triggered the function using several methods that provided varying results and observed the output both in the Azure Portal and in the Log Stream.

-In the next post in this series, you will review PowerShell based functions in detail, creating examples where the function will perform actions on Azure resources based on particular logic and output the results to a binding other than HTTP.
+In the next post in this series, you work with PowerShell based functions in more detail, creating examples where the function will perform actions on Azure resources based on particular logic and output the results using a binding other than HTTP.